 Is Congress now likely to enact federal legislation to address this issue?

-On July 24, the House Judiciary Committee held a hearing on the implications of the Wayfair decision for consumers and small businesses.
-Although witnesses were asked whether there may be a need for federal legislation because of concerns that states might take inconsistent approaches to sales tax collection legislation, there appears to be no consensus for such legislation.
-In addition, there are very few legislative days remaining in the current session of Congress.
-It is more likely that states will act first and that Congress may take a role in the future if it is needed.
+In July 2018, the House Judiciary Committee held a hearing on the implications of the Wayfair decision for consumers and small businesses.
+Although witnesses were asked whether there was a need for federal legislation because of concerns that states might take inconsistent approaches to sales tax collection legislation, there appeared to be no consensus for such legislation.
 Read the testimony of NRF’s witness.